A couple of weeks ago I had another Snowboarding lesson at Xscape in Castleford.

 What I was struggling with was what I needed to do with my board to complete the move.
-I slowly started to get it, then I was able to do one of the turns but then felt like I couldn’t process what I needed to do fast enough to do the second turn.
-It all feels a bit jumbled as it’s easy to forget which was you’re supposed to be turning!
+I slowly started to get it, and then I was able to do one of the turns but then felt like I couldn’t process what I needed to do fast enough to do the second turn.
+It all feels a bit jumbled as it’s easy to forget which way you’re supposed to be turning!

 After a while, I finally got it.
 It was the happiest moment of my life.
 I thought I was going to be left on the baby slope while everyone got to go on the main slope because the fear just got the best of me.
 No matter how much I told myself to do it, I kept wimping out.

-It’s the first time I really understood what they meant when they told us that looking in the direction is what turns the bored.
+It was the first time I really understood what they meant when they told us that looking in the direction is what turns the bored.
 Which is true.

 It makes no sense.
 It’s like magic.
 You turn your head and your board turns.
 You don’t really do much with your feet apart from pushing into your toe and heel edge to slow down and speed up.